Data Quality rule builder - Amazon Glue Studio

 Data Quality rule builder

-The DQDL guide provides comprehensive documentation on how to construct rules using the DQDL syntax, built-in rule types and examples.
+The DQDL guide provides comprehensive documentation on how to construct rules using the DQDL syntax, built-in rule types, and examples.

 Evaluate Data Quality node

-When working with the Evaluate Data Quality transform node and the DQDL rule builder, you can expand the working space.
+When you're working with the Evaluate Data Quality transform node and the DQDL rule builder, you can expand the working space.

-• To expand the DQDL rule editor, click on the << icon to expand the rule editor and collapse the Rule types and Schema tabs.
+• To expand the DQDL rule editor, choose the << icon to expand the rule editor and collapse the Rule types and Schema tabs.

 Components